capactio/website/community/user-profiles.md

 ## Personas

 This section describes fictional characters that represent typical users based on the [user profiles](#profiles).
+They were created to better understand expectations, concerns and motivation of target users.

 Images have been downloaded from [thispersondoesnotexist.com](https://thispersondoesnotexist.com/).

 ### James